You can claim up to €600 (£535*) per passenger. Check your flight now and we give you free advice within three minutes.

 You receive your compensation.
 No win, no fee.

 Was your flight delayed and did you arrive at your end destination with a delay of three hours or more?
-Then, according to Regulation 261/2004, you may be entitled to compensation for your loss of time.
+Then, according to Regulation 261/2004 and The Air Passenger Rights and Air Travel Organisers’ Licensing (Amendment) (EU Exit) Regulations 2019 you may be entitled to a flight delay refund up to €600/£520per person.

 When the distance of your flight is 3500 km or more and you arrive with a delay between three or four hours, you are entitled to 50% of the compensation amount.